-- Future housing development should consist of infill and small scale developments so that it is dispersed and has a minimal impact on traffic flows within the village centre. - New housing development should include a level of properties for first time buyers as well as high quality accommodation suitable for elderly "downsizers" to meet the current and projected demographic needs of the village. - Affirm-Designate a new Settlement Boundary to deliver development in accordance with the Local Planhelp deliver sustainable development. - Retain access to the countryside, particularly to the north of the village. - Protect and foster the natural environment for the benefit of people, flora and wildlife. - o Improve community life with particular reference to elderly and less able residents by strengthening community services. - Increase the accessibility of facilities within the Parish, particularly through the construction of a footbridge across the A38 to link the Trent & Mersey Canal with the National Memorial Arboretum. - Conserve and/or enhance the historic environment and heritage assets for this and future generations.
+- Future housing development should consist of infill and small scale developments so that it is dispersed and has a minimal impact on traffic flows within the village centre. - New housing development should include a level of properties for first time buyers as well as high quality accommodation suitable for elderly "downsizers" to meet the current and projected demographic needs of the village. - Designate a new Settlement Boundary to help deliver sustainable development. - Retain access to the countryside, particularly to the north of the village. - Protect and foster the natural environment for the benefit of people, flora and wildlife. - Improve community life with particular reference to elderly and less able residents by strengthening community services. - Increase the accessibility of facilities within the Parish, particularly through the construction of a footbridge across the A38 to link the Trent & Mersey Canal with the National Memorial Arboretum. - Conserve and/or enhance the historic environment and heritage assets for this and future generations.